JAX Green Patina Solution

 Here's a few things that I've noticed with JAX Green:

 1) It never has quite the same reaction on any two coins.
-I believe that this is do to the mix of metals in the coins?
+I believe that this is due to the mix of metals in the coins?

 2) Sometimes a bare-metal coin will turn dark in just a few seconds, other times not at all.
 Neither seems to make much of a final difference.
 But if the coin does turn dark, take it out of the solution right away, then rinse under running water.
 I set the the coin on a fingernail brush to dry.